BA-cybersec/Smart-Technology-project/README.md

 Design Brief

--The new office space requires the following: A total of 8 members of staff, 4 who are permanently in the office and 4 who are only in the office occasionally, (4 hot desks will therefore need to be set up for their devices).
+• The new office space requires the following: A total of 8 members of staff, 4 who are permanently in the office and 4 who are only in the office occasionally, (4 hot desks will therefore need to be set up for their devices).
 Each staff member requires a smart phone (you only need to include one in this project), and the ability to print using both a wireless and a wired printer.
 The business also wants you to add IoT devices to the network, such as, a coffee machine, a fan, a motion detector and a light.
 The IoT devices need to be connected to the IoT Server and managed via IoT Monitor App.

 Below is the breakdown of required equipment.
 You must decide on whether each equipment is dynamically or statically configured.